What is Recruitment Advertising?

 What are the Benefits of Recruitment Advertising?

 Done right, recruitment advertising helps improve the entire recruitment process, from the candidate experience to the brand image.
-Here are the top five benefits recruiters can expect when switching to recruitment advertising.
+Here are the top five benefits recruiters can expect when making the switch.

 The most significant benefit of recruitment advertising is eliminating the limitations of location, partner, channel, or network.
 Traditionally, employers tended to have individual contracts with a handful of agencies, job boards, RPOs, etc., to advertise their job openings.
 This limited their audience exposure and automatically filtered out potential candidates who weren’t accessible via these channels.
 Moreover, this approach’s “spray-and-pray” nature meant that you had no control over either the number or quality of applicants.
 On the other hand, recruitment advertising enables recruiters to reach candidates with specific qualifications wherever there may be.